Our Vision, Values and Ethos

 - Hope for the future

 Each term, one of these values is explicitly taught through collective worship.
 However, much learning about these values takes place organically through everyday school life.
-Children are awarded for demonstrating these values as and when opportunities arise.
+Children are rewarded for demonstrating these values as and when opportunities arise.

 Below are some examples of how these values are lived out in practice: